-Two years ago Amanda Reynolds was invited by her friend to participate in the Murray Marathon and she has had the “paddle bug’’ ever since.
+Two years ago, Amanda Reynolds was invited by a friend to participate in the Murray Marathon.

-“Definitely it is there, every month you get that little bit closer and its getting around closer again, and it’s coming closer,” Reynolds said.
+“Definitely it [the thought of competing in Rio] is there,” Reynolds said.
+“Every month, you get that little bit closer, and it’s getting around closer again, and it’s coming closer.”

-But for now her focus is on producing another strong performance at the ICF World Championships in Milan from 19 to 23 August, where she is hoping to improve on her bronze medal performance last year.
+But for now, her focus is on producing another strong performance at this month’s World Championships in Milan, Italy, where she is hoping to improve on her bronze medal performance from last year.

-“I think the pieces of the puzzle are starting to click in and my technique is getting a lot better and the boat control, so it would be awesome to get up further but our goal is to get through to the final, keep pushing and aim for the top.”
+“I would love to.
+I think the pieces of the puzzle are starting to click in, and my technique is getting a lot better – and the boat control, so it would be awesome to get up further, but our goal is to get through to the final, keep pushing, and aim for the top.”

 Since featuring on the podium in Moscow, the Sherbrooke Knox Canoe Club paddler has been happy with her progression.

-“I’m really stoked with the progress I’ve made over the past year but we still have a lot to work to do, and being at the ETC is giving me the opportunity to fine tune and keep improving,” Reynolds said.
+“I’m really stoked with the progress I’ve made over the past year, but we still have a lot to work to do, and being at the ETC [the Australian Institute of Sport’s European Training Centre in Gavirate, Italy] is giving me the opportunity to fine- tune and keep improving,” Reynolds said.

-Since arriving in Varese, Reynolds has now acclimatised to the warm conditions, exchanging a chilly Melbourne winter for mid-30 degree temperatures in Italy.
+Since arriving in Gavirate, Reynolds has acclimatised to the warm conditions, exchanging a chilly Melbourne winter for mid-30 degree temperatures in Italy.

-“My plan of attack now is to keep focused with the training program, stay healthy and live the dream because it’s pretty awesome,” Reynolds said.
+“My plan of attack now is to keep focussed with the training program, stay healthy and live the dream,” Reynolds said.